there was so much crafting at my assasin cross cosplay I have to share everything I learned (and I learned a lot)

 start of with the vambraces, because they have been the easiest pieces.

-I transferred the pattern onto the paper and cut it out.
+I cut the paper onto the paper an cut it out.

 the pattern is pretty complicated, and it took me some time to create this.

 pre-fold the pieces at the right lines.
-I prefer to crease (reline the folding lines with the dull side of a scissor) first and fold then, the edges are much cleaner than without it.
+I prefer to crease first and fold then, the edges are much cleaner than without it.
 I also use two set squares to fold everything evenly.

-and the finished pieces.
-I sew them onto my body (jacked/swimsuit thing). this is a real advantage over any other materials. you can easy fix them onto your clothing by simply sewing it on.
+the finished pieces.
+I sew them onto my body (jacked/swimmsuit thing). and this is a real advantage over any other materials. you can easy fix them onto your clothing by simply sewing it on.

 ok the most tricky part of the armor: the greaves